August 20, 2025

 Work with vendors that only charge when members improve.
 Look for those who track and report on behavior change and MSK-related metrics.

-GLP-1s offer real weight loss potential.
-But without movement, they risk becoming an unsustainable cost center.
+GLP-1 medications offer meaningful weight loss potential.
+But long-term outcomes depend on the behaviors that sustain metabolic health.
 From muscle loss to weight regain to rising MSK claims, the downstream effects of inactive GLP-1 use are costly, invisible, and avoidable.

 Stop your healthcare spend leaking away